AngeloHYang/Blog/Jan. 2019/A Journey to macOS.md

 ## 4. Copy, Cut, Paste, Move, Duplicate, Alias

-You can cut sentences like that in Windows, but you can't cut files.
+You can copy, cut, and paste sentences in Windows with Ctrl and C/X/V. You can do the same on macOS with **⌘(command)** and C/X/V.

+When it comes to files, you can copy and paste files the way  that you do to sentences, but you cannot cut(move) files with ⌘(command) + X.

 ## 5. Installing a Program